Craniosacral therapy is a soothing, non-invasive, hands-on bodywork modality, which I offer in-person and remotely as distant healing sessions.

 Craniosacral therapy releases these restrictions to allow the entire body to relax and self correct.

-Craniosacral Therapy is non-manipulative and allows the client’s system to safely set the pace and order at which adjustments can occur naturally.
+Craniosacral Therapy is gentle and non-manipulative and allows the client’s system to safely set the pace and order at which adjustments can occur naturally.

 As a therapist listens and tunes in to the body as a whole, a reorganization towards health takes place that involves physiological, psychological and energetic levels.